 The Scottish Government has published an Equality Impact Assessment and a Fairer Scotland Impact Assessment, which ensure potential impacts of the deposit have been considered as part of scheme design.

-Producers, or a scheme administrator on their behalf, will be required to pay a reasonable handling fee charged by return point operators, reflecting the costs they have incurred.
+Producers, or the scheme administrator on their behalf, will be required to pay a reasonable handling fee charged by return point operators, reflecting the costs they have incurred.

-The expectation is that the handling fee will be agreed by retailers and producers, likely through a scheme administrator.
+The expectation is that the handling fee will be agreed by retailers and producers, likely through the scheme administrator.

 From cutting our carbon emissions, to reducing the amount of litter on our streets, we want Scotland’s Deposit Return Scheme to deliver the maximum possible environmental benefits.